 Figure 3: Distribution of the rate of familiarity with social innovation

-Social innovation is a relatively less known concept among the survey respondents.
-The majority of the respondents indicated their low familiarity with SI, approximately %32 of the respondents selected the lowest level of SI-Familiarity (indicated with 0) and only 16 % of the respondents selected a value equal or greater than 7 on a scale between 0 to 10.
+SI is a relatively little-known concept among the survey respondents.
+The majority indicated a low familiarity with the concept: ~ 32 % stated to having a low or no familiarity with SI (<= 3 on a scale from 0 - 10); only 16 % of the respondents stated to being highly familiar (>= 7).

-One of the literature-driven assumptions about SI-familiarity was that [H] the SI-Familiarity depends on the scientific domain.
-Considering the survey results are strongly skewed towards low familiarity rates, a possibly significant difference between the main scientific domains is an especially important aspect towards an understanding of SI in research.
+One of the literature-driven assumptions about SI-familiarity was that [H] the SI-Familiarity depends on the scientific domain, meaning that researchers belonging predominantly to a scientific domain tend to be more familiar than researchers belonging to another domain.
+Considering that the survey results are strongly skewed towards a low familiarity, a possibly significant difference between the main scientific domains could potentially be an especially important aspect to understand SI in SNSF-funded research.